NetCordDev/NetCord/Documentation/guides/discord-entities/roles-and-permissions.md

 ---
-title: Roles and Permissions
+title: Managing Discord Roles and Permissions in NetCord
-description: Managing roles and permission checks
+description: Work with Discord roles and permission systems in C#.
+Learn role management, permission checks, and hierarchies with NetCord.
+omitAppTitle: true
 ---

 # Roles and Permissions